-o It depends.
-The exemption mentioned in the answer to the question immediately above applies to a "police officer."
+olice officer."
 A "chief of police" is a police officer; therefore, the chief of police need only resign to run for public office if the chief is seeking to qualify for a public office which is currently held by "an officer who has authority to appoint, employ, promote or otherwise supervise that person and who has qualified as a candidate for reelection to that office."
 For example, a city's chief of police would not have to resign to run for county sheriff unless the sheriff has the authority to appoint, employ, promote or otherwise supervise the chief of police and the incumbent sheriff has also qualified as a candidate for reelection.
 In the typical countycity relationship, the sheriff does not have the authority to appoint, employ, promote or otherwise supervise a city's chief of police.
 However, for example, if a city mayor has the authority to hire and fire the chief of police, the chief of police could not run for city mayor without resigning as chief of police if the incumbent mayor is seeking re-election. (s.
-99.012(4), F.S.)

-What happens if an officer does not comply with the "resign-to-run" law?

-o If an order of a court that has become final determines that a person did not comply with the resign-to-run law, the person may not be qualified as a candidate for an election or appear on the ballot. (s.
 99.012(5), F.S.)

+• What happens if an officer does not comply with the "resign-to-run" law?

-Note, however, that the filing officer performs only a ministerial function in reviewing qualifying papers and cannot determine whether the contents of the qualifying papers are accurate. (s.
-99.061(7)(c), F. S.) One of the qualifying papers is the candidate oath in which the candidate states that he or she has resigned from any office from which the candidate is required to resign; therefore, the filing officer may not look beyond the oath.
-As stated above, it will take a court order to remove the person's name from the ballot.
+o If a final court order determines that a person did not comply with the resign-to-run law, the person may not be qualified as a candidate for an election or appear on the ballot. (s.
+99.012(6), F.S.)
+Note, one of the qualifying papers is the candidate oath in which the candidate states that he or she has resigned from any office from which the candidate is required to resign; therefore, the filing officer may not look beyond the oath.
+However, the filing officer performs only a ministerial function in reviewing qualifying papers and